-- 4K movie recording greatly increases the processing load, which may increase the internal camera temperature faster or higher than for regular movies.
+- 4K or High Frame Rate movie recording greatly increases the processing load, which may increase the internal camera temperature faster or higher than for regular movies.
 If a red icon appears during movie recording, the card may be hot, so stop recording the movie and let the camera cool down before removing the card.
 (Do not remove the card immediately.)

 - From a 4K movie, you can select any frame to save to the card as a JPEG still image ().

-Set for areas using the NTSC TV system, such as North America, Japan, South Korea, and Mexico).
+For areas where the TV system is NTSC (such as North America, Japan, South Korea, and Mexico).
 For , see High Frame Rate.

 IPB (Standard)

 Compresses multiple frames at a time efficiently for recording.
 File sizes are smaller than with ALL-I (For editing), which enables movie recording over longer periods (with a card of the same capacity).

 Since the movie is recorded at a bit rate lower than with IPB (Standard), the file size will be smaller than with IPB (Standard) and the playback compatibility will be higher.
 This will make the available recording time longer than with IPB (Standard) (with a card having the same capacity).